 Data security is one of the most - if not the most - pressing issues confronting IT professionals today.
-The risks associated with even a single data breach are major: costly legal fees and fines, loss of customer confidence, negative publicity, non-compliance with industry regulations, and a possible drop in stock price.
+The risks associated with even a single data breach are major.
+This includes costly legal fees and fines, loss of customer confidence, negative publicity, non-compliance with industry regulations, and a possible drop in stock price.

 Data centers typically house hundreds or thousands of tapes and hard drives as part of the operational and storage systems that have been in use.
-Ensuring that data bearing media and devices are carefully tracked is important for security and compliance, as well as ensuring company policies for keeping or destroying data are being followed.
+Ensuring that data-bearing media and devices are carefully tracked is important for security and compliance, as well as adhering to company policies for keeping or destroying data.
 Hard drives, tapes, and other storage media must either be destroyed or sanitized.

-Review data retention policies, and secure approval to destroy media and hard drives well ahead of the final steps of the overall project.
+It is important to review data retention policies and secure approval to destroy media and hard drives well ahead of the final steps of the overall project.
 Uncertainty about what to do with stored data on drives and tapes can impact costs and the ability to complete the data center project on time.

-If your company requires onsite physical destruction of data, be sure to have all the records and approvals you need to destroy the data, and allow for the time and the space for your certified data destruction vendor to do that.
+If your company requires onsite physical destruction of data, be sure to have all the records and approvals you need to destroy the data and allow for the time and the space for your certified data destruction vendor to do that.

 If the storage assets are to be redeployed or remarketed, the existing data still needs to be wiped in a manner that provides security and allows reuse.
-For maximum security at the minimum cost, the method must be chosen carefully.
+Be sure to carefully select the best method to ensure maximum security at the minimum cost.